-This guidance sets out the information that AMEs should obtain to give them a sufficient overview of an applicant's history and current status so that they or a Civil Aviation Authority (CAA) medical assessor can consider any risk factors in the applicant's history, relating to history of infection and medication.
+This guidance sets out the information that AMEs should obtain to give them a sufficient overview of an applicant's history and current status so that they or a CAA Medical Assessor can consider any risk factors in the applicant's history, relating to history of infection and medication.
 It highlights areas of medical history to consider and the systems to examine so that the requirement for further investigations or specialist assessment may be determined.

-First assessment after declaration
+First Assessment after Declaration

-Following diagnosis or on declaration of positive HIV status, the validity of a Class 1, 2, 3 or LAPL medical certificate should be temporarily suspended, or in the case of an applicant who does not hold a valid certificate, assessment should be deferred until reports have been obtained from the HIV specialist and neuropsychological, psychiatry and cardiology reviews as required.
+Following diagnosis or on declaration of positive HIV status, the validity of a Class 1, 2, 3 or LAPL medical certificate should be temporarily suspended, or in the case of an applicant who does not hold a valid certificate, assessment should be deferred until reports have been obtained from the reviews described in (a) to (d) below.